-A breach of Article 66 (prohibition of misleading advertisements) or Article 68 (prohibition of advertisements prior to approval) of the Act shall be punished by imprisonment with work for not more than two years, or a fine of not more than JPY2,000,000.
+A breach of Article 66 (prohibition of misleading advertisements) or Article 68 (prohibition of advertisements prior to approval) of the Act shall be punished by imprisonment with work for not more than two years, or a fine of not more than JPY 2 million.

-A breach of Article 67 (restriction on advertising medicines for specified diseases) Act shall be punished by imprisonment with work for not more than one year, or a fine of not more than JPY1,000,000.
+A breach of Article 67 (restriction on advertising medicines for specified diseases) shall be punished by imprisonment with work for not more than one year, or a fine of not more than JPY 1 million.

-Crime of Offering of Bribes in the Penal Code
+Crime of Offering Bribes in the Penal Code

-The crime of offering of bribes is punishable by imprisonment with work for not more than three years, or a fine of not more than JPY2,500,000.
-A crime of bid rigging is punishable by imprisonment with work for not more than three years, or a fine of not more than JPY2,500,000.
+The crime of offering of bribes is punishable by imprisonment with work for not more than three years, or a fine of not more than JPY 2.5 million.
+The crime of bid rigging is punishable by imprisonment with work for not more than three years, or a fine of not more than JPY 2.5 million